puphime/rekibots/README.md

 ### Alt text reminder bot
 Reminds followers gently that they forgot to add alt text to their media.

-### Admin cleaner bot
-Automatically deletes admin commands from the admin account every full hour. (requires log in as admin account)

 ## Setup
 Clone, make sure rekibot.py is on your PYTHONPATH, setup a configuration file according to the instructions for Ananas and below and launch with ananas config.cfg -i.
 Proceed with the instructions.
 Next time run without the -i.